Empowering Change: Clemens Hintner's Journey to Social Entrepreneurship and Innovation at Tomorrow University

-Learning and Networking are what he signed up for at Tomorrow University of Applied Sciences.
+Learning and networking are what he enrolled as a learner in the Master's Degree program at Tomorrow University of Applied Sciences.
 He is ready to acquire the skills needed to implement his ideas, but more than anything, he hopes to find like-minded students with whom he can discuss new and innovative concepts.

 "I am really looking forward to the networking opportunities in this program and hope to be able to find a partner for my business ideas."